2730 E Andy Devine Av

 The Arizona Automobile Theft Authority (AATA) and the Kingman Police Department are working together to combat motor vehicle theft.
 The "Watch Your Car" program was initiated by the State and it is a voluntary program whereby the vehicle owners enroll their vehicles with the AATA.
 The vehicle is then entered into a special database, developed and maintained by the AATA, which is directly linked to the Motor Vehicle Division.
 A Watch Your Car decal is then mailed to the owners to display on the front and rear windows of their vehicle.
 By displaying the decals, this says to law enforcement officials that their vehicle is not usually in use between the hours of 1:00 AM and 5:00 AM, when the majority of thefts occur.
 If a police officer notices the vehicle in operation between these hours, they have the authority to pull it over and question the driver.

 The Kingman Police Department has noticed a rise in vehicle theft over the past three years.
-In 2001, 114 vehicles were reported stolen.
-2002 had an increase with 140 vehicles stolen.
-And, this year we expect to surpass that, as to date we have 135 reported stolen.
-We have also noticed an increase of motorcycle theft, particularly Harley Davidson's.
+In 2016, 69 vehicles were reported stolen.
+2017 had an increase with 100 vehicles stolen.
+2018 ended with 90 motor vehicle thefts; a slight drop from 2017, but still a marked increase from two years before.

 Vehicle owners can do their part to aid in the prevention of their car by enrolling in the program and always locking your car.
 Never leave the keys in the vehicle, parking motorcycles in the garage and there are some anti-theft devices that you can purchase to help in the deterring of theft.